madigun697/udacity-nanodegree/Deep Reinforcement Learning Nano Degree/1. Foundations of Reinforcement Learning/README.md

 ### [Monte Carlo Methods](https://github.com/madigun697/udacity-nanodegree/tree/master/Deep%20Reinforcement%20Learning%20Nano%20Degree/1.%20Foundations%20of%20Reinforcement%20Learning/Lesson%208.%20Monte%20Carlo%20Methods)

-- Equiprobable random policy: the agent choose an action in the action set with same probabilities.
+- Equiprobable random policy: the agent chooses an action in the action set with the same probabilities.

 - The action-value function with a Q-table
-  - To find optimal policy, the agent tries many episodes.
+  - To find an optimal policy, the agent tries many episodes.
-  - Q-table is the expected value matrix by states and actions based on results of episodes.
+  - Q-table is the expected value matrix by states and actions based on the results of episodes.
-    - Each episode create a matrix and final Q-table has average values of these matrixes.
+    - Each episode creates a matrix, and the final Q-table has average values of these matrixes.
 - MC Prediction
-  - Every-visit MC Prediction: Fill out the Q-table with average value of observations
+  - Every-visit MC Prediction: Fill out the Q-table with the average value of observations
-  - First-visit MC Prediction: Fill out the Q-table with value of first observation
+  - First-visit MC Prediction: Fill out the Q-table with the value of the first observation

 #### MC Control